grimmelm/ctech404/ctech401/module_2/e3_quiz_data_types/exercise_specs.md

 the result of 2*6 (int, float, string)<br>
 'hello world' (int, float, string)<br>

-What is the result of the following expressions:
+What is the value of the following expressions:

 20//7 = 2 (options: 2.85, 2, 6)<br>
 10/4 = 2.5 (options: 2.5, 2, '2.5')<br>